pellcorp/netflixbmc-server/README.md

-A simple PHP Server which emulates enough of the Kodi JSON-RPC interface to allow calling the playVideo from the netflixbmc Android client
+A simple Python Server (originall based on https://github.com/mathisonian/simple-testing-server) which emulates enough of the Kodi JSON-RPC interface to allow calling the playVideo from the netflixbmc Android client

 https://github.com/pellcorp/netflixbmc

-Start the build in PHP Web server by changing into netflixbmc-server directory and typing:
+Start the build in Web server by changing into netflixbmc-server directory and typing:

-php -S localhost:8080 jsonrpc.php &
+python jsonrpc.py -p 8080

 This will start a server on http://localhost:8080, you can then point your Android client at: